tminka/otoole/README.rst

 Now, all changes made in the codebase will automatically be reflected in the installed Python version accessible on the command line or from importing otoole modules into other Python packages.

+Changes should be tested by running pytest.
+This requires installing some additional packages.

+    pip install -r requirements.txt
+    pip install pytest-cov
+    pytest